Jón Atli Benediktsson: Recognitions

 In 2025, Jón Atli Benediktsson became honorary senator of the University of Innsbruck, Austria.

 Jón Atli was elected Fellow of the IEEE (Institute of Electrical and Electronics Engineers), 2004 “For contributions to pattern recognition and data fusion in remote sensing”.
 He was also elected Fellow of SPIE (International Society for Photonics and Optics) in 2013 “For achievements in multi-temporal and hyperspectral remote sensing”.
 He was elected member of Academiae Europea in 2019.
 In 2018, Jón Atli received the IEEE GRSS David Landgrebe Award for his outstanding contributions to image analysis of remote sensing data.
-He received the Best Paper Award from the International Journal of Image and Data Fusion for 2016-2017 along with J. Senthilnath, Deepak Kumar and Xiaoyang Zhang for the article “A novel hierarchical clustering technique based on splitting and merging”.
+He received the Best Paper Award from the International Journal of Image and Data Fusion for 2016–2017 along with J. Senthilnath, Deepak Kumar and Xiaoyang Zhang for the article “A novel hierarchical clustering technique based on splitting and merging”.
 In 2016, Jón Atli received the Outstanding Electrical and Computer Engineer (OECE) Award from the School of Electrical and Computer Engineering, Purdue University.
-He received the Best Paper Award from the International Journal of Image and Data Fusion for 2012-2013 along with P.R.
+He received the Best Paper Award from the International Journal of Image and Data Fusion for 2012–2013 along with P.R.
 Marpu, M. Pedergnana, M. Dalla Mura, S. Peeters, and L. Bruzzone for the article “Classification of hyperspectral data using extended attribute profiles based on supervised and unsupervised feature extraction techniques.”

 IEEE and the Association of Chartered Engineers in Iceland designated Jón Atli Electrical Engineer of the Year 2013.
-In 2013 he received the IEEE Geoscience and Remote Sensing Society’s Highest Impact Paper Award along with Mathieu Fauvel, Jocelyn Chanussot and Jóhannes R. Sveinsson for the article “Spectral and Spatial Classification of Hyperspectral Data Using SVMs and Morphological Profiles”.
+In 2013 he received the IEEE Geoscience and Remote Sensing Society's Highest Impact Paper Award along with Mathieu Fauvel, Jocelyn Chanussot and Jóhannes R. Sveinsson for the article “Spectral and Spatial Classification of Hyperspectral Data Using SVMs and Morphological Profiles”.
 In 2011, he also received the Best Paper Award of, IEEE Trans. on Geoscience and Remote Sensing along with Villa, Chanussot, and Jutten for the article “Hyperspectral Image Classification With Independent Component Discriminant Analysis”.
-He received the Best Paper Award - Novel Engineering Applications at the conference ANNIE ’95 in St. Louis, MO.
+He received the Best Paper Award – Novel Engineering Applications at the conference ANNIE ’95 in St. Louis, MO.

 Jón Atli received the Research Award of the Engineering Institute of the University of Iceland, in November 2006.
 He won first prize in the competition “Upp úr skúffunum 2004” (along with Einar Stefánsson and Þór Eysteinsson).
 He received the Young Research Award of the Icelandic Centre for Research in 1997.
 Jón Atli also received the IEEE Third Millennium Medal “in recognition and appreciation of valued services and outstanding contributions”, presented in Hawaii, on 27 July 2000.

 Jón Atli received the “Outstanding Service Award” from the IEEE Geoscience and Remote Sensing Society in July 2007.
-He also received recognition from the IEEE Geoscience Remote Sensing Society for “truly exceptional leadership and guidance, as Chairman of the Data Fusion Technical Committee during the three years 1996-1999”, presented in Hawaii, 27 July 2000.
+He also received recognition from the IEEE Geoscience Remote Sensing Society for “truly exceptional leadership and guidance, as Chairman of the Data Fusion Technical Committee during the three years 1996–1999”, presented in Hawaii, 27 July 2000.
 Jón Atli received a certificate from IEEE for founding the Icelandic Chapter of IEEE in 2000.

-In 2025, Jón Atli was elected to the US National Academy of Engineering, and was awarded a honorary senatorship of the University of Innsbruck.
+In 2025, Jón Atli was elected to the US National Academy of Engineering, and was awarded an honorary senatorship of the University of Innsbruck.